FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 * **Code Text Splitter:** Tailored for splitting code files, this strategy considers code structure, function definitions, and other programming language-specific elements to create meaningful chunks that are suitable for tasks like code search and documentation.
 * **HTML-to-Markdown Text Splitter:** This specialized splitter first converts HTML content to Markdown and then applies the Markdown Text Splitter, allowing for structured segmentation of web pages and other HTML documents.

-The Text Splitter nodes allow for fine-grained control over the splitting process, enabling you to define parameters such as:
+The Text Splitter nodes provide granular control over text segmentation, allowing for customization of parameters such as:

 * **Chunk Size:** The desired maximum size of each chunk, usually defined in characters or tokens.
 * **Chunk Overlap:** The number of characters or tokens to overlap between consecutive chunks, useful for maintaining contextual flow across chunks.

 {% hint style="info" %}
 **Tip:** Note that Chunk Size and Chunk Overlap values are not additive.
 Selecting `chunk_size=1200` and `chunk_overlap=400` does not result in a total chunk size of 1600.
-The overlap value determines the number of tokens from the preceding chunk that are included in the current chunk to maintain context, not to increase the overall chunk size.
+The overlap value determines the number of tokens from the preceding chunk included in the current chunk to maintain context.
+It does not increase the overall chunk size.
 {% endhint %}

 ### Undertanding Chunk Overlap